Purpose of the Sea Scout Leadership Award

 • Council – Dates are set by the local council; turn forms in to the local council.

-• NST – March 15 to the National Sea Scout Program Chair
+• CST – March 29 to the National Sea Scout Program Chair

-• National – March 15 to the National Sea Scout Program Chair
+• National – March 29 to the National Sea Scout Program Chair / National Commodore

-You must email territory and national nomination forms to: bengmferil@gmail.com
+You must email council service territory and national nomination forms to: bengmferil@gmail.com

-The following are suggestions to include in the nomination packet:
+The following must be included in the nomination packet:

 • A narrative that justifies the nomination, including where the nominee went “above and beyond.”

-• Multiple letters of recommendation (2 to 4) from different areas of the nominee’s life to give a more well-rounded view of the nominee.
+• For National level awards, up to 3 letters of recommendations.
+For CST level awards, two letters of recommendations.
+Letters should come from different areas of the nominee’s life to give a more well-rounded view of the nominee.
 These could include an instructor, coach Skipper/Commodore/Boatswain, or a church/community leader.

 • A list of any involvement outside of the Scouting program (sports, community groups, etc.).